jhxie/CMPUT496/Prototype/README.md

 # Prototype
-This prototype is composed of a single program, *timestamp*, that is capable of operating in either sender or receiver mode (not both, if both corresponding options are given, the options that come last would be the actual mode) depends on the arguments given.
+This prototype is composed of a single program, *timestamp*, that is capable of operating in either sender or receiver mode (not both, if both options are given, the options that come last would be the actual mode) depends on the arguments given.

 ## Sending Timestamps
 To send 10 timestamps to stdout, issue: